nikita-1310/SQL_Learning/README.md

 <h1 align="left"> <u> Foreign Key </u> </h1>
-<p>Foreign key is a column which is used to link two or more columns together. </p>
+<p>Foreign key is a column which is used to link two or more columns together.
+A table can have any number of foreign key and the value of foreign key can be duplicate or NULL .</p>